-- The identity (number/name/team) of the player who committed the offense
+- The identity of the player who committed the offense

 Writing this information down is primarily done to help the referee keep a record of what has happened.

-The referee uses this record so they don’t lose track of what has happened so far during the game, and forget who they have already shown a yellow card to.
+The referee uses this record so they don’t lose track of what has happened so far during the game and forget who they have already shown a yellow card.
 This is especially important during games where multiple players receive yellow cards.

-Managers and Coaches Can Get Yellow Cards Too
+Managers and Coaches Can Also Get Yellow Cards

 Any team official, including managers and coaches, can receive a yellow card for committing an offense during a soccer game.

-And if an offense is committed and it’s not clear to the referee who the offender was then the referee is permitted to caution the most senior member of the coaching staff present.
+And if an offense is committed and it’s not clear to the referee who the offender is, then the referee is permitted to caution the most senior member of the coaching staff present.